jo-pol/MAE-gf/Home.md

 The pictures in this wiki are mostly made in Knipling (TM).
 Most pair-diagrams are the styled versions that Groundforge understands.
 Red lines indicate the unit for the checkers-tiling, blue lines indicate the unit for the blocks tiling.

+### Other links
+[Whiting Index](http://gwydir.demon.co.uk/jo/lace/whiting/index.htm#picindex): Jo Edkins created an annotated online index on the grounds in _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920.

 ### Disclaimer
 All links worked when created.
 Due to work on the Groundforge coding, there may be hiccups.